darkwyld/SimpleESI/REFERENCE.md

 $esi->debug_html = true;
 ```

-The debug messages can be written into a file with the variable `-``&gt;d``ebug_file`, in which case the messages also show date and day time information.
+The debug messages can be written into a file with the variable `-&gt;debug_file`, in which case the messages also show date and day time information.
 For example:

 ```php
 $esi->debug_level = 2;